 Once you’ve cleaned all the burrs from your horse, make sure that you dispose of them where they won’t sprout.
 Dumping them on the manure pile or sweeping them out the barn door might mean you’ll eventually have a good crop of burrs right next to your barn.
 Don’t put them in a composter either.
 Either put them in the garbage or burn them on your next bonfire.

 To avoid having to pull burrs again, you’ll need to eradicate the weeds from your paddocks and pastures.
-In addition to making a mess of your horse’s leg hair, mane and tail, they can irritate eyes, ears, and noses.
-The can also crowd out the more desirable plants growing in your pasture.
+In addition to making a mess of your horse’s leg hair, mane and tail, they can irritate or even injure eyes, ears, and noses.
+Burrs can also crowd out the more desirable plants growing in your pasture.

 If the plant already has leaves cut it down just as it begins to flower.
 This way the plant thinks it has produced seeds and shouldn't grow again next spring.